Quick answer

 - Don't assume adult dance gear is cheaper than children's.
 Shoes are priced the same regardless of who's buying them.
 A beginner adult tap shoe costs the same as a beginner child tap shoe in the same size.
 There is no adult-beginner discount.

 - Don't buy everything at once before you know you'll continue.
-A new dancer who buys a full kit (shoes, leotard, tights, bag, warmup) before the third class and then decides the style isn't for them has spent $150-300 unnecessarily.
+A new dancer who buys a full kit (shoes, leotard, tights, bag, warmup) before the third class and then decides the style isn't for them has spent $150 to $300 unnecessarily.
 Buy the minimum required, confirm you're continuing, then fill in.

 - Don't underestimate tuition as the real ongoing cost.
 Gear is a one-time or annual expense.
 Tuition is monthly.
-A dance class habit at $100-150 per month adds up faster than a $60 pair of shoes.
+A dance class habit at $100 to $150 per month adds up faster than a $60 pair of shoes.
 Factor tuition into your budget before buying gear.

 - Don't confuse 'what I need to start' with 'what I'll eventually want to have.'
 Experienced adult dancers own multiple pairs of shoes, dedicated class bags, warmups, and studio-specific accessories.
 That's what three years of regular classes looks like, not what the first class requires.